-In July 2014, FIRE began working with the Canadian Society for International Health (CSIH) to provide consultants services to the Mongolian Ministry of Health (MoH) for the Asian Development Bank funded Fifth Health Sector Development Project (FiHSDP), to improve the health safety in hospitals across Mongolia.
+In July 2014 until June 2018, FIRE worked with the Canadian Society for International Health (CSIH) to provide consulting services to the Mongolian Ministry of Health (MoH) for the Asian Development Bank-funded Fifth Health Sector Development Project (FiHSDP), to improve health safety in hospitals across Mongolia.
 This project has significant environmental, health, and safety benefits, and will improve patient and health care worker safety.

 Medical Waste Management Supply Distribution and Capacity Building

-Three months after completing the training and distributing supplies, FIRE conducts a monitoring and evaluation trip.
-FIRE visits each hospital and provides further training and technical support as needed.
-These supplies and training allow health care workers and administrators to upgrade their medical waste management practices, which will protect themselves and their patients from disease.
+Three months after completing the training and distributing supplies, FIRE conducted a monitoring and evaluation trip.
+FIRE visited each hospital and provided further training and technical support as needed.
+These supplies and training allowed health care workers and administrators to upgrade their medical waste management practices, protecting themselves and their patients from disease.

 Dental Infection Prevention and Control (IPC)